wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 ----------------
 __locale__ | string

 Displays the correct language and payment methods on the payment page, and influences sending email templates.
 Format: ab_CD with [ISO 639 language codes](https://www.iso.org/iso-639-language-codes.html) and [ISO 3166 country codes](https://www.iso.org/iso-3166-country-codes.html).
-Default: nl_NL |
+Default: nl_NL

 ----------------

-### Direct - iDEAL
+### Direct
-Creates a iDEAL [direct](/developer/api/difference-between-direct-and-redirect) order.

-In the case of a _Direct_ transaction, the customer has to choose iDEAL and the issuing bank on the checkout page.
-Once selected, they will be directed to the payment page of the issuing bank, thus skipping the MultiSafepay payment page.
+- Creates a [direct](/developer/api/difference-between-direct-and-redirect) order.
+Customers select iDEAL and the issuing bank on the checkout page, and are then directed to the **issuer's** payment page.
 - All fields must be completed correctly.
 - All of the following parameters are required fields.

 **Parameters**